The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Conclusion

 We also analyze the GRRT images for the $R_{\rm Low} = 1$ models, which are also the values assumed in \citet{2022ApJ...930L..16E}, across different $a$ and $\theta$.
-By computing the time domain, pixel-wise, averaged, and standard deviation of the image luminosity, we find that all $R_{\rm Low} = 1$ models have their luminosity contributions coming from a thin photon ring.
+By computing the time domain, pixel-wise, averaged, and standard deviation of the image luminosity, we find that all $R_{\rm Low} = 1$ models have their luminosity contributions to be dominated by a thin photon ring.
 We also find that the thin photon ring contributes most to the observed variability for all $a \geq 0$ models.
-For negative spin models, secondary contributions of variabilities from the accretion flow are more visible and are due to the irregular flow dynamics induced by misalignment between the black-hole and torus angular momentum.
-Our findings on the origin of high $M_{\Delta T}$ suggest that a more serious study on the electron temperature used to model RIAF shall be adopted.
-These results, together with the findings that the behaviour of $M_{\Delta T}$ versus $R_{\rm Low}$ relations are different between the negative and non-negative spinning black holes, also lay the foundations for our successive papers, where we would analyze why a variation of $R_{\rm Low}$ could reduce/increase $M_{\Delta T}$ for different black-hole parameters.
+For $a < 0$ black-hole models, secondary contributions of variability from the accretion flow are more visible due to the irregular flow dynamics induced by misalignment between the black-hole and torus angular momentum.
+Our findings on the origin of high $M_{\Delta T}$ suggest that a more serious study on the electron temperature used to model RIAF should be adopted.
+These results, together with the findings that the behaviour of $M_{\Delta T}$ versus $R_{\rm Low}$ relations are different between the $a < 0$ and $a \geq 0$ black holes, also lay the foundations for our successive papers, where we would analyze why a variation of $R_{\rm Low}$ could reduce/increase $M_{\Delta T}$ for different black-hole parameters.

-Note that there are still several caveats in our preliminary study.
+Note that there are still several caveats in this preliminary study.
 We assumed only $R_{\rm Low} \leq 60$ in our study.
-This might raise concerns about the lack of study on the behaviour of $M_{\Delta T}$ against $R_{\rm Low}$ at a larger $R_{\rm Low}$.
+This might raise concerns about the lack of details on the behaviour of $M_{\Delta T}$ against $R_{\rm Low}$ at a larger $R_{\rm Low}$.
 However, we have already shown that $M_{\Delta T}$ would decrease in the range of parameter spaces we are interested in.
 Thus, there seems to be no immediate need to consider higher $R_{\rm Low}$.
 Also, we show an almost log-linear relationship between $R_{\rm Low}$ and $M_{\rm Unit}$ for suites of Sgr~A* models.
 Thus, a further increase in $R_{\rm Low}$ would make the accretion disk more optically thick.
 This would violate our assumption of Sgr~A* being a low-luminosity, geometrically thick, and optically thin accretion flow.
-Also, a more optically thick image would have a larger size and might be inconsistent with the image-size constraint given in \citet{2022ApJ...930L..16E}.